SpaceDandy15/atlas-higher_level_programming/javascript-web_scraping/README.md

 ## Learning Objectives

 Dont forget to install npm tools for each project.
+Dont forget semistandard --fix

 ---